acruzcrespo/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+    - A functional component is just a JavaScript function which accepts props as an argument and returns a React element.
+As a class component it needs a little more details.
+It requires you to extend from React.Component and create a render function which returns a React element.
+This requires more code but will also give you some benefits which you will see later on.

 4. Describe state.

     - State is the data that our components will have access to.
 And when we pass that state around, we call it props.
 If a component holds it’s own state, and needs to give that state data to another component, we pass that state around as Props.